fjvallarino/monomer/docs/design-decisions.md

 ### Keep the state internal

-Widgets have and internal state which is saved/restored by the library.
+Widgets have an internal state that is saved/restored by the library.

 The main advantage is that it's simpler for the user.
-Only widgets that handle input require the user to provide them model fields, while the rest of them is transparent from the user's point of view.
+Only widgets that handle input require the user to provide them model fields, while their internal state is transparent from the user's point of view.

-The disadvantages are that it makes the library more complex and, in a way, less functionally pure than the other approach.
+The disadvantages are that it makes the library more complex and less functionally pure than the other approach.
 It also makes creating custom widgets a bit more complex, since the merge process needs to be considered.